Monitored Analyses for a Continuous Outcome

 estimand = "difference",

-y0_formula = y_4 ~ x_1 + x_2 + x_3 + x_4,
+outcome_formula_control = y_4 ~ x_1 + x_2 + x_3 + x_4,

-y1_formula = y_4 ~ x_1 + x_2 + x_3 + x_4,
+outcome_formula_treatment = y_4 ~ x_1 + x_2 + x_3 + x_4,

 family = gaussian,

-treatment_column = "tx",
+treatment_column = "tx"

 ),

-correction_function = standardization_correction
+correction_function = standardization_df_adjust_tsiatis_2008,

 )